squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 them to do a lookup in the `MockContext` object, to see if there is a dummy value configured for that particular call or not, and to return an exception otherwise.
 It should also then set itself "currently being mocked" method on the `MockContext`.

-Once `mock` and `MockContext` have been update, the next thing to do is implement `when`. `when` has a very simple purpose--to execute *some function*, and catch the exception specified in step 4.
+Once `mock` and `MockContext` have been updated to match this behavior, the next thing to do is implement `when`. `when` has a very simple purpose--to execute *some function*, and catch the exception specified in step 4.
 It also needs to return some object with a `thenReturn` method on it, which will then make use of the "currently being mocked"